 - PIT.
-Income payments and capital gains derived from units in funds are exempt from PIT provided that the evidence of non-residence status required by the tax law is delivered in due time.
+Income payments and capital gains derived from units in funds are exempt from PIT provided that the evidence of nonresidence status required by the tax law is delivered in due time.
 A refund procedure is available within a two-year period in cases where a 28% withholding tax was applied for failure to submit timely documentation.
 The refund procedure requires the certification of a special form by the competent authorities of the state of residence.
 Non-resident investors domiciled in a blacklisted territory don't benefit from income tax exemptions.
-In those cases, a 35% withholding tax will apply. - CIT.
+In those cases, a 35% withholding tax will apply.
+Income payments to accounts opened in the name of one or more account holders acting on behalf of one or more unidentified third parties is subject to a final withholding tax rate of 35%, unless the relevant beneficial owner of the income is identified, in which case the tax rates applicable to the beneficial owner applies.
+This increased withholding tax rate also applies to payments to corporate entities subject to CIT. - CIT.
 A CIT exemption applies where income arising from the units is distributed or made available to a non-resident entity without a permanent establishment in Portugal.